bkoelman/CSharpGuidelinesAnalyzer/README.md

 [assembly: System.Diagnostics.CodeAnalysis.SuppressMessage("Maintainability", "AV1532:Loop statement contains nested loop", Justification = "<Pending>")]
 ```

-**Note:** Due to a [bug in Resharper](https://youtrack.jetbrains.com/issue/RSRP-461893) you may not see the **Suppress** context menu item.
-To make the option accessible, temporarily suspend Resharper.

 * In a custom .ruleset file, which contains Code Analysis settings:

 Right-click your project, select **Properties**, tab **Code Analysis**.
 Click **Open**, expand **CSharpGuidelinesAnalyzers** and uncheck the rules you want to disable.
 When you save changes, a .ruleset file is added to your project.